flutter-tizen/plugins/packages/camera/README.md

 ```dart
 import 'package:camera/camera.dart';
 ```

 For detailed usage, see https://github.com/flutter/plugins/tree/master/packages/camera/camera#example.

 ## Notes

-CameraPreview currently does not support other platforms except Android and iOS.
-Therefor the camera preview to orient properly, you have to modify the `camera_preview.dart`.
+For the camera preview to rotate correctly, you have to modify the `camera_preview.dart` file as follows.

 ```dart
   Widget _wrapInRotatedBox({required Widget child}) {